Cool Boarders 3

-Cool Boarders 3 is a snowboarding video game developed by Idol Minds for the PlayStation.
+Cool Boarders 3 is a 1998 snowboarding video game developed by Idol Minds and published by Sony Computer Entertainment for the PlayStation.
+989 Studios released the game in North America.
+UEP Systems, developer of the previous games, released it in Japan on November 26, 1998.

 Gameplay

 Continuing with the previous games in the series, Cool Boarders 3 gives the player the chance to snowboard down mountain courses while completing tricks to amass points.
 Some courses like Downhill, Boarder X, and Slalom, require the player to concentrate more on beating their CPU opponents' times to the finish line, while others, namely Slope Style, Half Pipe, and Big Air, force the player to pull off many big tricks in order to build up a large point score.
 A feature absent from the game which was present in its immediate predecessor is support for the System Link feature, removing the ability for non-split screen, two-player multiplayer.

 Boarders and boards

 Unlike the previous games in the series, Cool Boarders 3 featured a vast number of playable characters, along with unlockable characters.
 At the start of the game, there are 13 different boarders with the chance to unlock 8 extra boarders upon beating the high scores.

 Cool Boarders 3 also included 11 different snowboards and a further 12 unlockable boards each modeled after real boards from snowboard companies such as Burton and Ride.